We offer real-life work experience placements in the Hader Clinic’s rehabilitation facilities around the world.

 This course will provide you with the skills and knowledge you need to work effectively with clients who have alcohol and other drug dependencies.
 You will learn about the different types of substances that can be abused, as well as the effects they can have on the body and mind.

-Assess needs of clients with alcohol and other drugs issues:
+Assess the needs of clients with alcohol and other drug issues:

 As an addiction worker, you will be responsible for conducting assessments with clients to determine their individual needs.
 This course will teach you how to use a range of assessment tools, as well as how to interpret the results.